HAPPY HOUR ODYSSEY 2025

 By John Kruxhammer

-Audacious author of HEARTBREAK EPIPHANIES AND JUSTIFIED LUST
+Audacious author of BEER AND EVERYTHING ELSE

 Beer and a tune, life is good.
 That so damn much to ask?